 Assess Your Credit Situation

 First things first, you need to know what your credit situation is before you can do anything about it.
 Getting your credit score from sites like Credit Sesame or Credit Karma can help, but neither one shows you your true FICO score, which is the score lenders use.
-Some credit cards, like Barclaycard and Discover, will give you a free FICO score with your bill each month.
+Some credit cards, will give you a free FICO score with your bill each month.
 Or you can go to MyFICO and pay to see your FICO score.

 While having your score may give you a good idea of what kind of shape you are in, what you really need to see are your credit reports.
 You have three credit reports from the three main credit bureaus (TransUnion, Experian and Equifax), and by law, you are able to receive a free copy of each report once a year.
 Go to annualcreditreport.com and get your three credit reports.